 - Pain on a particular side of the stomach

-- Severe pelvic pain occurring in severe cases
+- Severe pelvic pain occurs in severe cases

 - The foul smell of one’s vaginal discharge